prjctgeek/foodie/content/guidelines.md

 Shrimp.
 My wife's says the little "popping" sensation of biting shrimp is just too much.
 One kid says that a really heavy breading counter-acts this, but my usual strategy is cutting them in half lengthwise and over-cooking them, making  them "firm".

-Tomatoes are too runny/squish in the middle, and often slightly acidic, so two strikes against.
+Fresh tomatoes are too runny/squish in the middle, and often slightly acidic, so two strikes against.

 As many foodies recently, I've experimented with cooking using a [sous-vide](/sousvide) (hot water bath) setup.
 My family will not tolerate the texture of meat straight out of the sous-vide; too "squishy".

+Throughout this site, you'll see the tag: '[squishy](/tags/squishy)', to denote foods in this category and '[crunchy](/tags/crunchy)' to avoid it.

 ---